Research and Equipment Applications

 - The limit on the number of hours funded is 300 per faculty member per academic year.
 Any request for an exception must include a clear justification.

-- The pay rate is $15 per hour for undergraduates and $16 per hour for graduates.
+- The pay rate is $15.59 per hour for undergraduates and $16.59 per hour for graduate students.
 Please use these amounts in your budget.
 The FDF gnosis form will automatically add 12% to this amount to account for benefits.
 Faculty are encouraged to consider work-study students.